-A Johns Hopkins postdoc, Herbert Baxter Adams, brought the seminar method from Germany, where he earned a PhD in 1876.
-The idea: Students would learn more by doing than by listening to lectures and taking exams.
+A Johns Hopkins postdoc, Herbert Baxter Adams, brought the seminar method of teaching from Germany, where he earned a PhD in 1876.
+The idea: That students would learn more by doing than by listening to lectures and taking exams.

 That spirit of inquiry, of challenging the way things are done, lives on today in our nine academic divisions, all of which offer full-time graduate programs.

-Gives students global perspectives on today’s critical issues, with programs in international affairs, international studies, international economics and finance, and international public policy.
+Students get global perspectives on today’s critical issues, with programs in international affairs, international studies, economics and finance, and public policy

-One of the nation’s top graduate schools of education, according to U.S. News & World Report, with degree and certificate programs in teaching, special education, counseling, administration, and leadership.
+One of the nation’s top schools of education, according to U.S. News & World Report, with degree and certificate programs in teaching, special education, counseling, administration, and leadership

-Since 1893, Johns Hopkins Medicine has been dedicated to training the next generation of great medical leaders.
-It is widely regarded as one of the best medical schools and hospitals in the world, with top programs in internal medicine, women’s health, HIV/AIDS, geriatrics, drug/alcohol abuse, and pediatrics.
+Since 1893, Johns Hopkins Medicine has trained the next generation of great medical leaders and is widely regarded as one of the best med schools and hospitals in the world, with top programs in internal medicine, women’s health, HIV/AIDS, geriatrics, drug/alcohol abuse, and pediatrics

-Founded in 1857, this renowned conservatory offers degrees in composition, computer music, conducting, performance, jazz, music education, music theory, and recording arts and sciences.
+Founded in 1857, this world-renowned conservatory offers degrees in composition, computer music, conducting, performance, jazz, music education, music theory, and recording arts and sciences

 The Bloomberg School, U.S. News & World Report‘s top-ranked graduate school of public health for more than two decades, offers programs in health administration, health science, and public policy